fhassa/Polymer-Webstorm-Live-Templates/README.md

-# Polymer-Webstorm-Live-Templates
-Polymer Live Templates for JetBrains WebStorm
+# Polymer Live Templates for WebStorm
 ===========================

 Live templates to be used in WebStorm with Polymer (Polymer-Project)